-Here you can assign the XML tag values to the custom fields of the syndicating post, using the following format:
+Here you can assign XML tag values to custom fields of the syndicating post, using the following format:

-tag – the aggregating post’s tag you want to parse.
+tag – an XML tag name you want to select.
 This parameter is case insensitive;

-name – the name of WordPress post custom field to write the value it.
+name – a name of WordPress post custom field to write the selected value to.
 This parameter is case sensitive.

-The example below, will store the values of <name> and <isbn> tags into the “book_title” and “book_isbn” custom fields:
+The example below stores the values of <name> and <isbn> tags into the “book_title” and “book_isbn” custom fields:

-Since version 7.021, the CyberSEO plugin allows one to define HTML templates for post title, post content and post excerpt.
-You can use these text boxes to define the layout and contents of the posts, generated by CyberSEO.
+CyberSEO ver.
+7 allows one to define HTML templates for post title, post content and post excerpt.
+You can use these text boxes to define the layout and contents of the posts, generated by the plugin.
 The following predefined tags are available: